jbogaardt/glmutility/README.md

 GLMUtility is built around statsmodels GLM framework.
 It's purpose is to create a quasi-UI in Jupyter to allow for a point-and-click
 UI experience.
 It is quasi as it still requires writing Python code, but it is heavily abstracted away.

+For the P&C actuaries out there, the workflow design is highly inspired by one of the more prominent GLM GUIs in the industry.

 # GLMUtility Example